Hug! Pretty Cure Futari wa Pretty Cure: All Stars Memories: Plot

-The Futari wa Pretty Cure Max Heart team: Cures Black, White and Shiny Luminous fights a mysterious monster who is attacking Minato Mirai 21 and defeat it using Extreme Luminario.
+The Pretty Cure Max Heart team: Cures Black, White and Shiny Luminous fights a mysterious monster who is attacking Minato Mirai 21 and defeat it using Extreme Luminario.
 They then rescue a reporter who had become trapped on a Ferris wheel, but then a teru teru bōzu named Miden appears before them.
 Later, the Hug!
 Pretty Cure team: Hana, Saaya, Homare, Emiru, and Ruru are having a picnic when Miden appears before them.
 They transform and fight him, but notice that he is using the attacks of other Pretty Cures.
 Miden attacks Yell with a mysterious beam, and Ange, Etoile, Macherie, and Amour shield her from the attack but are turned into babies in the process.
 The Max Heart team arrives to protect Yell and the kids, but Miden disappears after turning White into a baby.
 Nagisa explains to Hana that Miden has turned the other Pretty Cures into toddlers and stolen their memories.

 After finding their baby teammates, who had run off, Miden appears before Hana and Nagisa.
 After Nagisa demands he give Honoka's memory back, he furiously attacks both girls, which causes Honoka to revert back to normal.
 They transform and fight Miden, with Hana assisting them; while cheering for Yell, the rest of the Hug! team reverts back to normal.
 Miden takes the towns' memories and leads the Cures to his lair.

 After exploring his lair, the Cures learn that Miden was a camera called the Miden F Mark II.
 Its manufacturer went bankrupt, and as a result it never had any photos taken.
 After gaining sentience, Miden decided he wanted to have his own memories and began stealing memories from others.
 Yell notices his pain and loneliness, as everyone he knew had forgotten about him.
 After Harry and Hugtan use the Miracle Light's power to restore the rest of the Pretty Cure to normal, they help to fight off Miden's shadows while Yell heads to Miden.
 She comforts Miden and assures him that they'll make new memories together.
 The Pretty Cures, with the power of the Miracle Lights, heal him as he smiles and fades away.
 Later, Hana takes pictures of everyone at the picnic with a fixed Miden camera.